eshika/todo-app-svelte/README.md

 # CS 279 Programming HW4

 This repo contains the code for a basic To Do App website made with Svelte and Firebase.
-The main code is stored in src/routes/+page.svelte
+The main code file is `src/routes/+page.svelte`

 On this To Do App website, users can create and complete tasks which are added to a To Do List.
 This site also has the functionality of being able to delete tasks.
 The site also displays a counter of the total number of tasks and the number of completed tasks.
 All tasks are stored in a database using Firebase, so the tasks remain on the site even after closing and reopening or refreshing the page.